aplteam/Tatin/docs_archive/Tatin_Spec.md

 ### Alias

-The term "alias" is used for two different things in this document:
+The term "alias" is used for different things in this document:

 #### Registry alias